Holly Marie Combs: 2010–present: Pretty Little Liars and beyond

 In 2010, Combs was cast in the Freeform series Pretty Little Liars as Ella Montgomery, the mother of one of the main characters, Aria Montgomery (played by Lucy Hale).
 Combs was a series regular for the first three seasons, but became credited as a special guest star from season four onwards.
 Pretty Little Liars ended after seven seasons, and Combs returned for the show's final episode on June 27, 2017.

 Combs and Doherty starred in their own road trip reality show Off the Map with Shannen & Holly, which premiered on Great American Country on January 2, 2015.
 The six-episode series followed the pair traveling across southeastern United States, with stops in Kentucky, Tennessee, Mississippi, Alabama, Georgia and Florida.
 Viewers were able to vote on activities Doherty and Combs would partake in at each destination on Great American Country's official website.
 In January 2016, Combs starred in the Hallmark Channel television film Love's Complicated, playing the lead role of Leah Townsend, a big city novel writer and senator's daughter who is "known for being a people pleaser."

+In 2026, during an episode of her podcast House of Halliwell, Combs said that she is retired from acting, and is focusing on her restaurants and family.